 For transfer students, the total years for completion of a degree include those years accredited on admission to the BSN Program.

 Students must complete all courses within the established time frame.
-The Program requires a total of 86 credits.

 Professional Behavior Requirement

 The students must conduct themselves in accordance with the norms for professional conduct set forth by the Ponce Health Sciences University and the corresponding accreditation agencies.

 Students will not attain Satisfactory Academic Progress and will be referred to the School of Nursing Students Promotion Committee to be considered for dismissal if any of the following occur:

 - Earning an “F” or “WF” in two or more courses in one trimester